What Is a Quant Finance Solver?

 Bloomberg Terminal

-The Bloomberg Terminal is the industry standard for financial professionals, offering an integrated ecosystem of real-time data, news, analytics, and trading tools, including a vast suite of built-in calculators.
+The Bloomberg Terminal is the industry standard for financial professionals, offering real-time financial data, news, analytics, and an extensive suite of built-in calculators and analytical functions.

 Bloomberg Terminal